fxu1024/fxu1024.github.io/docs/ds/cdwquotamgmt.md

 - CDW Quota Management is technical preview in 1.5.2 which's generally not ready for production deployment.
 You should explore this feature in a non production cluster.

-- Only 6 pods in hive virtual warehouse use yunikorn scheduler.
+- Only 4 pods in hive virtual warehouse use yunikorn scheduler.
+    - The default k8s scheduler take over when `yunikorn.apache.org/ignore-application` is `true`.

 ```bash
 $ for pod in $(kubectl get pod -n compute-hive01 --output=jsonpath={.items..metadata.name}); do echo $pod && kubectl describe pod $pod -n compute-hive01|grep yunikorn.apache.org; done